TheArtSite

 <%- example(` `) %>

-You can make a title bar "inactive" by adding inactive
+You can make a title bar "inactive" by adding inactive class,

 useful when making more than one window.